ModisWorks/modisworks.github.io/doc/guides/dev/api-commands.md

 |    `4+` | etc.                                       |

 #### Permission strings
-Below is a list of all the permission strings you can use to define what Discord permissin a user needs to have to use a command:
+Below is a list of all the permission strings you can use to define what Discord permission a user needs to have to use a command:

 | General Permissions     | Text Permissions       | Voice Permissions      |
 | :---------------------- | :--------------------- | :--------------------- |